Parking meter: Fully electrical

-More modern parking meters are generically called multispace meters (as opposed to single space meters) and control multiple spaces per block (typically 8-12) or lot (unlimited).
-While with these meters the parker may have to walk several car lengths to the meter, there are significant benefits in terms of customer service, performance and efficiency.
+More modern parking meters are generically called multi-space meters (as opposed to single-space meters) and control multiple spaces per block (typically 8-12) or lots (unlimited).
+While with these meters, the parker may have to walk several car lengths to the meter, there are significant customer service, performance, and efficiency benefits.
 Multispace meters incorporate more customer-friendly features such as on-screen instructions and acceptance of credit cards for payment—no longer do drivers have to have pockets full of coins.
-While they still may be prone to coin jams and other types of vandalism, most of these meters are wireless and can report problems immediately to maintenance staff, who can then fix the meters so that they are not out of service for very long.
+While they may still be prone to coin jams and other types of vandalism, most of these meters are wireless and can report problems immediately to maintenance staff, who can then fix the meters so they are not out of service for very long.

-With pay by space meters, the driver parks in a space, goes to the meter and enters the space number and makes payment.
+With pay-by-space meters, the driver parks in a space, goes to the meter, enters the space number, and makes payment.
 The meter memorizes the time remaining, and enforcement personnel press the bay buttons to check for violations.

-Other advances with parking meters include vehicle detection technology, which allows the pay by space meters to know when there is a car parked in a space.
-This opens the door for benefits for parking managers, including providing way-finding (directing drivers to unoccupied spaces via the web or via street signs), enabling remote violation detection, and gathering vital statistics about parking supply and demand.
-Some meters allow payment for additional time by phone, and notify drivers when they are about to expire.
+Other advances in parking meters include vehicle detection technology, which allows the pay-by-space meters to know when a car is parked in a space.
+This opens the door for benefits for parking managers, including providing way-finding (directing drivers to unoccupied spaces via the web or street signs), enabling remote violation detection, and gathering vital statistics about parking supply and demand.
+Some meters allow payment for additional time by phone and notify drivers when they are about to expire.
 Parking meters in Santa Monica use vehicle detectors to prevent drivers from "feeding the meter" indefinitely, and to delete remaining time when a car departs so the next car cannot take any time without paying.
 Meters in Madrid give discounted and free parking to drivers of hybrid and electric vehicles, respectively.
 Drivers can reserve meters spots in Los Angeles by cellphone.